 Bed bug nymphs will grow and shed their skin until they reach adulthood.

 While bed bugs are small, it’s still possible to spot them on your bed, carpets, or furniture.

-If you experience any of the aforementioned issue, that it's a must that you take action right away before the infest all the rooms of your home.
+If you experience any of the aforementioned issues, then it's a must that you take action right away before they infest all the rooms of your home.